The Gaia 2018 Retrograde Planet Survival Guide

 - Make promises.

-Here’s the thing with Mercury Rx — information that has been hidden or unavailable will tend to surface during the retrograde.
+Here’s the thing with Mercury Rx — hidden or unavailable information will tend to surface during the retrograde and shortly after.
 If you’ve been eyeing a property with plans to make an offer, wait.
 If the house has mold or asbestos or needs expensive repairs, you’ll find out by the end of the retrograde.

 Mercury Rx DO List